 Faculty Scholar Program

-The MCHRI Faculty Scholar Endowments aim to support faculty with established research programs dedicated to maternal or child health research.
+The MCHRI Faculty Scholars Endowments aim to support faculty with established research programs dedicated to maternal or child health research.

-MCHRI Faculty Scholar Awards support mid to late Assistant*, or early Associate Professor** appointed as Non-Tenure Line, Research (NTLR), University Tenure Line (UTL) or University Medical Line (UML) Faculty as follows:
+MCHRI Faculty Scholar Awards provide funding for mid-to-late-stage Assistant, or early-stage Associate Professor with appointments in the Non-Tenure Line, Research (NTLR), University Tenure Line (UTL) or University Medical Line (UML).

 - $100,000 per year for up to 5 years;